 Duncan & Hubertha Barry en-suite with spacious shower, Queen (Sleeps 2)

 Barry & Nephews, Twin (Sleeps 2)

-George & Philippa Barry room King and Single Sleeps 3
+George & Philippa Barry en-suite, King and Single (Sleeps 3)

 3 en-suites – 1 with a Victorian bath, one with a shower, and one with a Slipper bath and a shower, and one with a large bath with an overhead shower

 Fluffy bath sheets